 The Inauguration of Rabwah

-20th September was the big day when the city was officially inaugurated by the respected Mirza Bashiruddin Mahmud Ahmad.
+20th September was the big day when the city was officially inaugurated by the respected His Holiness Mirza Bashiruddin Mahmud Ahmad.
 He made his way from Lahore to Rabwah for the inaugural ceremony.
 Several other community members also travelled along with him.
 The inaugural ceremony was attended by over 600 members of the community who made their way from adjoining cities like Chiniot, Ahmad Nagar, Lalian, Faisalabad (Lyalpur), Sargodha, Kasur, Sialkot and several others.

 Zuhar prayers were also lead by His Holiness and a Mosque was built at the same place in 1953 where those prayers were offered.
 Today this mosque is part of the Fazle Umar Hospital.
 The residents and visitors to the hospital also offer prayers at the mosque.

-After the inaugural speech given by his holiness Mirza Bashiruddin Mahmud, 4 goats were sacrificed at four ends of the city.
+After the inaugural speech given by His Holiness Mirza Bashiruddin Mahmud, 4 goats were sacrificed at four ends of the city.
 His holiness permanently moved to Rabwah on 19th September 1949.
 On 3rd October he laid the founding stone of Mubarak Mosque, the first Mosque of Rabwah.

 The Growth of Rabwah

 In March 1949, The Railway Station for Rabwah was approved.
-In April, Nusrat Girls High School was shifted from Lahore to Rabwah—this was the first educational institution in Rabwah.
-The first Jalsa Salana in Rabwah was held from 15th - 17th April 1949 which was attended by 16,000 people at that time.
+In April, Nusrat Girls High School was moved from Lahore to Rabwah—this was the first educational institution in Rabwah.
+The first Jalsa Salana in Rabwah was held from 15th – 17th April 1949 which was attended by 16,000 people at that time.
 Fazl-e-Umar Hospital started its operation on 21st April from a small camp which was under the supervision of Dr. Mirza Munawar which was later supervised by Dr. Hashmatullah.
 Later that year on 14th September, work on the first and only Post Office was started.

 Temporary community offices were set up at the time of inauguration, and permanent offices were set up in 1950.
 On 31st May 1950 His Holiness Mirza Bashiruddin Mahmud Ahmad laid the founding stones of following buildings: Talim-ul-Islam Highschool, Qasr-e-Khilafat, Tehrik-e-Jadid Offies, Sadar Anjuman Ahmadiyya, and Lajna Imaullah.
 In September 1950, Rabwah was divided into several different neighborhoods which were named as the following: Dar-ul-Yaman, Bab-ul Abwab, Dar-ul-Nasar, Dar-ul-Barkat, Dar-ul-Rehmat, Dar-ul-Sadar, and Dar-ul-Fazal.

-Jamia Nusrat for Women was inaugurated on 14th June 1951 which was later shifted into Lajna offices and in 1953 moved to its current place.
+Jamia Nusrat for Women was inaugurated on 14th June 1951 which was later moved into Lajna offices and in 1953 moved to its current place.
 On 21st may 1951 the first phone connection was given out while the first Telephone exchange was setup in 1957.
 In 1954 Electricity came into the town and on 9th June 1954 the first electric connection was put up.

-Khuddamul Ahmadiyya Office’s founding stone was laid down on 6th February 1952, and Ansarullah Office’s foundations were laid down on 20th February 1956.
+Khuddam ul Ahmadiyya Office’s founding stone was laid down on 6th February 1952, and Ansarullah Office’s foundations were laid down on 20th February 1956.
 Rabwah used to be in the vicinity of Lalian Police Station but on 22nd June 1958 the first Police Post was set up.

 Taliam ul Islam College’s founding stone was laid down on 26th June 1953.
-On 7th November 1954 the college moved from Lahore to its new premesis in Rabwah.
+On 7th November 1954 the college moved from Lahore to its new premises in Rabwah.
 TI College was officially inaugurated on 6th December 1954 by His Holiness Mirza Bashiruddin Mahmud Ahmad.

 Written by: Mahmood Tahir